evoila/s3-multipart-uploads-size-calculator/README.md

-# S3 Aborted Multipart Uploads Size Calculator
+# S3 Multipart Uploads Size Calculator

 This Python script calculates the total size of all aborted multipart uploads in a specified AWS S3 bucket.
 It uses the `boto3` library to interact with the AWS S3 service and `argparse` for command-line argument parsing.